 After enjoying much success in the military, Johnson-Brown retired from the service in 1983.
 She then began her second career in academia, where she worked as a professor of nursing at Georgetown University.
 Though Brig.
 Gen. Johnson-Brown retired from teaching in 1997, she served several health administration boards in the Washington area.

 If you felt inspired after reading about these trailblazing women, you might now be wondering: What careers are related to nursing?
 Aspiring nurses can train for a new career path in as little as 12 months with Unitek’s Vocational Nursing program.
 Those who would like to advance their nursing careers can also obtain a Bachelor of Science in Nursing (BSN) degree through one of three pathways.
 Whether you have a high school diploma or years of nursing experience, the BSN program can create a foundation for career advancement, management positions, and greater salaries.

 In addition, those searching for Medical Assistant schools will find a dynamic program at Unitek.
 Medical Assistant program lengths often vary, but Unitek’s MA program can be completed in as little as 9 months.
-Aspiring Dental Assistants, Medical Office Administrators, and Information Technology professionals can also find accelerated training at Unitek College.
+Aspiring Dental Assistants and Medical Office Administrators can also find accelerated training at Unitek College.

 Founded in 2002, Unitek College is an accredited, private institution that combines unique academic and technical specialties to provide excellent training programs in healthcare and nursing.
 With seven campuses in California, Unitek offers educational programs in the cities of Fremont, San Jose, Hayward, Concord, South San Francisco, Sacramento, and Bakersfield.
 For more information, please visit our contact page and reach out to a school representative.